yugabyte/yugabyte-db/docs/content/latest/contribute/core-database/coding-style.md

 ### String formatting

-Use the `Format` function to produce formatted strings, rather than `Substitute`.
+Use the `Format` function to produce formatted strings, rather than the older function `Substitute`.

-While the functions have somewhat similar syntax, with inline substitution parameters `$0`, `$1`, and so on, `Format` has several advantages:
+While the two functions have similar syntax, with inline substitution parameters `$0`, `$1`, and so on, `Format` has several advantages:

 * It uses the `ToString` utility, so it can convert many different types of objects to strings, such as collections, protobufs, or any class with a `ToString` member function.
 * You don't need to call `arg.ToString()`.
 Just pass `arg` to the `Format` function as-is, and it will call `ToString` for you.